 Next, we’ll take a more in-depth look at using marijuana fertilizer in different types of growing mediums.

-If you’re using soil to grow your plants, it’s not always necessary to use fertilizer to grow quality cannabis.
-There are several types of soil that come already enriched with the nutrients cannabis needs and therefore require little added fertilization.
+If you’re using soil to grow your plants, it’s not always necessary to use fertilizer to grow quality cannabis, especially if you grow smaller autoflowering varieties.
+There are several types of soil that come already enriched with the nutrients cannabis needs and therefore require less added fertilization.
 These ready-to-grow soil types contain a complex assortment of amendments that can make it possible to go without feeding your cannabis plants at all.

-Using soil that hasn’t been amended is a bit different, and you’ll need to use a cannabis fertilizer to ensure plants grow health and strong.
-Loam soil (a mixture of clay, sand and silt) is the most ideal soil for growing cannabis, as it drains well, has good water retention, retains nutrients, has an almost neutral pH level and contains high oxygen levels.
+Using soil that hasn’t been amended is a bit different, and you’ll need to use a cannabis fertilizer to ensure plants grow healthy and strong.
+Loam soil (a mixture of clay, sand and silt) is one of the most ideal soils for growing cannabis, as it drains well, has good water retention, retains nutrients, has an almost neutral pH level and contains high oxygen levels.
+However, it has little to no nutrients on its own, so it will need to be additionally enriched.

 Growing in soil requires using the correct fertilizer for various stages of marijuana plant growth.
 For example, different fertilizers will be needed for seedlings, vegetative growth, and the flowering period respectively.
 Seedlings can also be fed cannabis fertilizer intended for vegetative growth, but keep in mind that you should use only a quarter of the amount recommended for mature plants.